|At a glance:|

 In 1995, 69 had the honour of working the final ‘Peace Train’ between Dublin and Belfast.
 Seven Peace Trains had ran between 1989 and 1995 in protest of terrorist activities disrupting railway services.

-They were sent to Barton-under-Needwood in England for refurbishment in 2008 along with what remained of the class after most of it was replaced by NIR’s new 3000 Class railcars.
-They arrived back in Northern Ireland in September 2009, but after just six days 69 was withdrawn from passenger service and placed into storage.
+As part of NIR’s modernisation programme, which also saw the introduction of the CAF class 3000s, the remaining 80 class fleet was refurbished in 2008 – the power cars, including 69, in Burton-under-Needwood in England, and the driving trailers, including 749, in York Road.
+The power cars arrived back in Northern Ireland in September 2009, but after just six days 69 was withdrawn from passenger service and placed into storage.
 749 was more fortunate, lasting until the end as part of the final 80 Class set.
 749 worked the 80 Class farewell railtour and the class’s last service train in September 2011.

 Though there were no longer any 80s in passenger service, four vehicles continued to operate as the sandite train every Autumn.
 69 became a part of the sandite train in 2012, whilst 749 was kept as a spare for it in York Road.
 It was during its time on the sandite train that 69 took on a departmental yellow livery to help distinguish the sandite vehicles from passenger trains to commuters.
 However during the repaint the numbers were mistakenly applied the wrong way around and 69 was briefly No. 96!
 The sandite train was finally replaced in 2017 by a modern multi-purpose vehicle, and so 69 was withdrawn after its last mainline run in November 2017.